SebastianKotstein/Web-API-for-Windows-DHCP-Server/README.md

   - reservations made for clients in a scope (MAC address, IP address, ... )
 - Supports both JSON (default) and XML as media type
 - Navigational support through embedded hyperlinks (HATEOAS compliance)

+## Prerequisites & Dependencies
+- Requires an service account (user) that is member of 'DHCP Users' (local group of the respective DHCP server(s))